ya24643410/convolution-visualizer/README2.md

 # Convolution Visualizer

 This repository provides a detailed explanation of convolution and a Julia-based visualization of the convolution of two rectangular functions, which makes the concept more concrete.
-It is designed to help beginners develop both a clear understanding and an intuitive picture of this otherwise abstract concept.
+It is designed to help beginners understand the concept of convolution and build an intuitive picture of this otherwise abstract concept.

 ## Convolution
 Convolution is a mathematical operation defined as